 2023 Lantern Festival

 As an official program partner of the Portsmouth NH 400 Celebration, the Alliance for Greater Good is hosting a Lantern Festival.
 Our theme is "Illuminating 400 Years of Community Kindness."
 This is a family-friendly, community event and fundraiser.
-During the festival, participants will buy, decorate, and launch biodegradable lanterns at dusk on the South Mill Pond located in Portsmouth, NH.
+Enjoy some good vibes with DJ Skooch, facepainting for the kids, and decorate lanterns to light and launch on the South Mill Pond at dusk.

 Date: Saturday, September 30th, rain date is October 1st

 Time: Festival begins at 5:00 PM, with launch of the lanterns starting around 6:30 PM (sunset)

 Location: South Mill Pond, Corner of Parrot Ave & Junkins Ave, Portsmouth, NH

 Music: Celebrate community kindness with music by DJ Skooch

 Ceremony: Prior to the launch of lanterns, there will be a brief ceremony that includes:

 Jay Couture, President & CEO, Seacoast Mental Health Center